About the Everest Base Camp Trek

 If you would like to visit another part of Nepal, we can recommend both Chitwan National Park and Bardiya National Park.
 Or if your time is short, we can provide Kathmandu Heritage sightseeing with a guide, taking you into a fascinating ancient world and culture.

 Helicopters are sometimes used to reach the Everest Region more quickly.
 There are several options available.
 For those not able to spend the time trekking, there is a short half-day tour, with a landing on Kalapathar for close-up views of Everest and Everest View Hotel for breakfast.
 Ask us about the Breakfast on Everest Heli Tour.
-For those who do want to trek, there is the option to arrive at Lukla by helicopter.
-Naturally, arriving by helicopter rather than plane adds to the expense, and there must be others in your group to make up the numbers (unless you want to charter a whole helicopter).
-Please ask us about this option.

 When planning your Everest Base Camp trek, you’ll need to decide whether to trek independently or hire a guide.
 Each option has its pros and cons.